More on Combating Inflation and Uncertainty:

 We recommend exploring price optimization services that can be piloted and even integrated into existing systems quite quickly—in some cases six to eight weeks after an initial data load.
 A recent Parker Avery client realized $8 million in incremental margin from their eight best-selling items following a focused two-month pilot (achieving an incredible ROI on the total system investment of $7 million).

 A second potential “quick win” is taking an honest but comprehensive look at your existing processes and systems that support your in-store omnichannel fulfillment capabilities.
-We often find that the business process design, system configuration, and/or adoption and execution are not driving the expected benefits from the original implementation.
+We often find that the business process design, system configuration, and/or adoption and execution are not driving the expected benefits from the original solution implementation.
 In some cases, we find untapped system functionality that can enhance a process when properly configured and integrated into business activities.
 With some business process modifications and system tweaks, as well as proper documentation, communication, and follow-up, store associates and other end users can be in a much better position to correctly perform the processes and drive better business outcomes.

 With some business process modifications and system tweaks, as well as proper documentation, communication, and follow-up, store associates and other end users can be in a much better position to correctly perform the processes and drive better business outcomes.